BPHL-Molecular/flisochar/README.md

 # Running Flisochar
 Software requirements: You need to have Python, Nextlow, Singularity (apptainer) in your system.

 Currenly the installation of [pgap](https://github.com/ncbi/pgap/wiki/Quick-Start) is also required.
+While installing, a great idea is creating the environment path variable under your group and unsername (export PGAP_INPUT_DIR =/*/YourGroup/UserName/repos/ncbi/pgap), simply to save everything in your HC cluster.

-Note: Before running flisochar, ensure that computing resources are available.
+### Note: Before running flisochar, ensure that computing resources are available.

 ## Resource Requirements